Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: 1 hour
 Seven star-like motes of light appear and orbit your head until the spell ends.
 You can use a bonus action to send one of the motes streaking toward one creature or object within 24 *(36m)* of you.
 When you do so, make a ranged spell attack.
 On a hit, the target takes 4d12 radiant damage.
 Whether you hit or miss, the mote is expended.
 The spell ends early if you expend the last mote.
 If you have four or more motes remaining, they shed bright light in a radius 6 *(9m)* sphere and dim light for an additional 6 *(9m)*.
 If you have one to three motes remaining, they shed dim light in a radius 6 *(9m)* sphere.
-At Higher Levels.
-When you cast this spell using a spell slot of 8th level or higher, the number of motes created increases by two for each slot level above 7th.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of 8th level or higher, the number of motes created increases by two for each slot level above 7th.
 - **Classes**: Sorcerer, Warlock, Wizard
 *(Source: XGE, page 152)*